Is

 isolated conflict with Islamic fundamentalists, or is this part of

+a broader conflict between the West and the Islamic world?
 On the other side of the conflict we are dealing with another

 religious fundamentalism, one that is not generally recognized as